LeWolfYT/localscope/README.md

 ```
 Right now, you can use this template as vars.py, changing the paths if needed.

+## Segments

+Right now, you can press the 1 key to show the normal weather and the 2 key to start overlay mode.
+Set your chroma key to magenta for it to work.
+In OBS, a similarity value of 200 works best.

 ## Contributing

 This project is in **very active** development and any and all contributions are welcome!
 I'll be making it a goal to label some of my spaghetti code to make contributing easier.